hyhieu/hyhieu.github.io/blog/kv_cache_quantize.md

 [work in progress]

-In this post, I discuss a potential approach to quantize the KV cache of the attention operation.
+In this post, we discuss a potential approach to quantize the KV cache of the attention operation.
 When computing attention over a along sequence, we typically store the states of the previous steps into a KV cache.